Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \begin{myquote} ``I'm way more concerned about social media...There's not a whole lot of critical mass yet in VR, so things will probably change when everybody piles in." \end{myquote}

 Similarly, a large portion of participants mentioned that the risks they identified would not be concerning until some point in the future when VR technology becomes much more advanced and popular than its current state.
-Risks of VR are not ``\textit{well-defined}'' at this point, as P1 said:
+VR risks are not ``\textit{well-defined}'' at this point, as P1 said:

 \begin{myquote} ``The privacy problem in VR is more of a big future thing as they're getting more and more information sometime in the future.
 It's still a problem that's very nebulous and not well-defined.
 So I have a hard time being motivated to fight it.'' \end{myquote}